GITnvincAdonis/Obsidian-NOTES/NOTES/3. Resources/OBSIDIAN SETUP/MANAGING AND SETTING UP OBSIDIAN REPO.md

 > [!Danger] Setup with GITHUB access token
 >

-The repository for managing this vault uses credential divergent from the rest of the system for git.
+The repository for managing this vault uses credentials divergent from the rest of the system for git.
 The name and email are different.
 The push changes, the following are important

 ```
 account name: GITnvincAdonis